Participants at the Diversity & Inclusion reception at the 2018 Annual Meeting in New Orleans, Louisiana, USA

 Diversity & Inclusion Committee

-We recognize that our Society and field are not as diverse as we would like it to be and have created a Diversity & Inclusion Committee to address these concerns.
+In 2016, PS recognized that the Society and field are not as diverse as we would like it to be and created a Diversity & Inclusion Committee to address these concerns.
 The Diversity & Inclusion Committee improves coordination and collaboration of diversity efforts throughout the Society; provides the structure for effective utilization of Society resources committed to diversity; and helps to maintain diversity as a priority issue for the Society.

 Diversity & Inclusion Initiatives